 To better understand the process of obtaining a building permit in Israel, it is instructive to first understand the basis for which the permitted amount of construction on any given plot of land is calculated:

 All plots of land in Israel are subject to national and municipal zoning plans commonly known by their Hebrew acronym “Taba“.
 The Taba determines how a property may be developed and what limitations or restrictions are applicable.
 The extent to which a property may be developed is determined in percentage terms based on the size of the plot of land in question, or in Hebrew “achuzei bniyah“.
-The achuzei bniyah determine the quantity of building rights available for any piece of land.
+The achuzei bniyah determines the quantity of building rights available for any piece of land.
 For example, if a plot of land is 1,000 square meters in size and the Taba grants achuzei bniyah of 75%, a person would be entitled to construct a total of 750 sqm. on that plot of land.
 The 750 sqm. in question would, generally, be divided into a number of apartments, each with a certain amount of area designated, as per the Taba, as “principal” or residential space (e.g. bedrooms, kitchen, living room) and the remaining area designated as “service” space (storage room).
 In certain cases, variances may be available to obtain additional building rights in specific circumstances.

 One can find out what the Taba and achuzei bniya are for any given plot of land at the offices of the zoning and planning department of the relevant municipality.